WASM SYNTH, or, how music taught me the beauty of math

 AudioWorklet

-available.
-As its master branch and npm release were buggy though, I had to
+is available.
+As its master branch and npm release were buggy though, I

 Eventually, I got everything working cross-browser and was able to move on to more exciting things!